Odell Jones

-Odell Jones (born January 13, 1953 in Tulare, California) is a former pitcher in Major League Baseball who played for the Pittsburgh Pirates, Seattle Mariners, Texas Rangers, Baltimore Orioles and Milwaukee Brewers, in parts of nine seasons spanning 1975–1988.
+Odell Jones (January 13, 1953 – March 20, 2024) was a pitcher in Major League Baseball who played for the Pittsburgh Pirates, Seattle Mariners, Texas Rangers, Baltimore Orioles and Milwaukee Brewers, in parts of nine seasons spanning 1975–1988.
 Listed at 6 ft 3 in, 175 lb, he batted and threw right handed.

 Career

 Journeyman career

 Overall, Jones' professional baseball career spanned 21 seasons.
 He was originally signed by the Pirates in 1971, although he did not make his professional debut until the following season with the Niagara Falls Pirates.
 He made his major league debut for the 1975 NL East division-winning Pirates, appearing in two September games.
 He was traded along with Mario Mendoza and Rafael Vásquez from the Pirates to the Mariners for Enrique Romo, Tom McMillan and Rick Jones at the Winter Meetings on December 5, 1978.
 The Pirates then traded for him a year later.
 After that, he drifted through several organizations, never going more than two seasons without spending time in the minor leagues.